 “Next man up” is a favorite adage of every football coach.

-That’s the predicament the Cleveland Browns find themselves in for Saturday’s game against the Las Vegas Raiders, thanks to a COVID-19 outbreak that may leave them without their starting quarterback and head coach, among others.
+That’s the predicament the coach-less Cleveland Browns are in for their upcoming game against the Las Vegas Raiders, when Nick Mullens will start at quarterback due to a COVID-19 outbreak that could leave the Browns without more than a third of their usual 53-man roster.

 “That is where we are,” Stefanski said.
 “We have been here before.
 I do not feel much different than I felt yesterday in terms of everybody has to step up depending on who is available.”

 Cleveland is in the NFL’s enhanced protocols, which means daily testing for all tiered personnel, and full-time masking.
 The Browns held separate walk-throughs on Wednesday for offense, defense and special teams.